WodenWang820118/tag-check/README.md

 [Feedback and Contribution](#feedback-and-contribution)

+// progress
+// add a default project folder within the Electron resources folder
+// add a default database sqlite3 file within the Electron resources folder
+// insert the table schema into the sqlite3 file
+// set the storage path with environment variables
+// FIXME: the backend doesn't start with the Electron app, localhost: 80

 # Overview

 This desktop application automates the GTM (Google Tag Manager) container review process and the production analytics deployment validation.
 It streamlines the quality assurance process by providing: